 Work out a realistic goal, then ‘reverse engineer’ that so you start changing one ‘baby step’ at a time towards reaching your ‘goal’.

-Once your baby is happily falling asleep in your arms without being fed /rocked to sleep, the next step is to breastfeed him then pop him in his cot drowsy but awake.
+Once your baby is happily falling asleep in your arms without being fed /rocked to sleep, the next step is to breastfeed him then pop him in his cot drowsy but not fully asleep.
 Keep your hand on him firmly (patting is usually too stimulating) and gently rock him a little if this seems to help.

 When baby is settling at this step, you can start moving the bedtime breastfeed back a little and pop him into the cot with his music playing.
 If he gets upset, always move back a step until he is ready to move forward.
 With an older baby, once you get to this final stage, you may like to get your partner to start helping at bedtime.
 He or she won’t smell like milk so cuddles and music will often work very easily.

 Whenever you want to make changes, whatever these are, remember the mantra, ‘gradually with love’ and plan backwards from your goal, then work out baby steps and implement these, one at a time.
 There is no need for distress and if your baby’s ‘habit’ isn’t a problem for you, it’s not a problem at all, whatever your critics might say.
-If you cop any flack, unless the person giving it is bringing a casserole, you don’t owe them an explanation or an excuse about why you choose to give your baby extra cuddles.
+If you cop any flack, unless the person giving it is bringing casseroles and offering to do ‘over nights’, you don’t owe them an explanation or an excuse about why you choose to give your baby extra cuddles.

-Pinky McKay is the author of ‘Sleeping Like a Baby – simple sleep solutions for infants and toddlers’
+Pinky McKay is Australia’s most recognised and respected breastfeeding and gentle parenting advocate.
+She’s an IBCLC lactation consultant and best-selling author of ‘Sleeping Like a Baby – simple sleep solutions for infants and toddlers’